Spring 2025 Applications are now open!

-Intro to Effective Altruism Fellowship (Spring 2024)
+Intro to Effective Altruism Fellowship (Spring 2025)

 Our core goal with this program is to introduce you to some of the principles and thinking tools behind effective altruism.
 We hope that these tools can help you as you think through how you can best help the world.
+The point of the program is not to tell you what to believe or what matters most, but instead present you with ideas and arguments to help you think critically about your own beliefs.

 Program Summary Details

-• 8 week program, beginning mid-February
+• 6 week program, beginning late September

 • 1 hr of reading & 1 hr discussion per week

-• Cohorts of ~7 people
+• Cohorts of ~6 people

-• Applications due Saturday, February 10
+• Applications due February 1

 • No cost to participate